Traeger-GmbH/release-server/README.md

 - Upload the release artifacts
 - Download the release artifacts
-- Get informations about the release artifacts (e.g. which version is the latest etc.)
+- Get information about the release artifacts (e.g. which version is the latest etc.)